 By default SQLAlchemy uses a connection pool, which is a good thing.
 It means that you don't have to open a new connection to the database every time you need to execute a query.
 Instead, you can reuse an existing connection from the pool.
 This is much faster and more efficient than opening a new connection every time.
 This is fine and dandy if you are not using PgBouncer, but if you are, then you need to be careful about how you configure SQLAlchemy.

 The problem is that if you use a connection pool with PgBouncer (another connection pooler), then you can end up with connections that are stuck in a funny state in SA pool and the next time you try to use them you'll get an error like sqlalchemy.exc.ResourceClosedError: This Connection is closed or psycopg2.OperationalError) server closed the connection unexpectedly.
 This is due to SQLAlchemy's default settings which make you use QueuePool as the default pool class.
-These settings are not compatible with PgBouncer, so you need to use a different pool class or tweak the settings.
+These settings are not compatible with PgBouncer, so you need to use a different pool class.

 SQLAlchemy configuration